DCAI12313/cmu-18744-av-viplanner-project/README.md

 ## Overview

-CMU 18-744 autonomous vehicle project: hybrid ViPlanner + D* Lite navigation in Isaac Sim This repository is a portfolio page for our CMU 18-744 Autonomous Vehicle project.
+CMU 18-744 autonomous vehicle project: hybrid ViPlanner + D* Lite navigation in Isaac Sim.
+This repository is a portfolio page for our CMU 18-744 Autonomous Vehicle project.
 The project extended the ViPlanner framework (forked from leggedrobotics/viplanner and modified orignally from  JiaoZA01/viplanner) with a hybrid neuro-symbolic navigation pipeline using D* Lite fallback planning, trajectory checking, occupancy-grid validation, and simulation testing in NVIDIA Isaac Sim.
 The original development fork was maintained at JiaoZA01/viplanner; this portfolio repo summarizes the project, results, and my contributions.

 ## Project Context